gabysbrain/tuner/README.markdown

 A tar.gz file of the Tuner package is located [here](https://github.com/gabysbrain/tuner/releases/download/v0.10.0/Tuner-0.10.0.tar.gz).
 Download this and unpack it.
-There is a `Makefile` within the archive that will install Tuner and its associated files to `~/local`.

     tar xzf Tuner-0.10.0.tar.gz
     cd Tuner-0.10.0
-    make install

-If you would like to install Tuner somewhere else then you can run

-    make install PREFIX="/usr/local"

 ## Usage